 How to Find and Clean Backdoors in a Hacked WordPress Site

 There are times when you have your WordPress website cleaned up and the attacker is still able to gain access.
-This happens if you did not clean it up properly and there was a backdoor created by the hacker which allowed a bypass of normal authentication.
+This happens if you did not clean it up properly and there was a backdoor created by the hacker which allowed a bypass of normal authentication and still exploit your website.
 In this article, we will show you how to find a backdoor in a hacked WordPress site and fix it.

 What is a Backdoor?